kragen/derctuo/markdown/modelica-notes.md

 been validated to some extent against SPICE3 itself.

 However, there are a number of other things you might want to do with a model other than simulate it.
-You might want to do "model identification" to estimate the model's parameters from measurements of a real system; you might want to validate some behavior of the model for all possible scenarios rather than just one (for example, showing that the model is unconditionally stable); you might want to optimize the model to find out what parameter settings are in some sense "best"; you might want to rigorously prove that two models are equivalent, or show how they differ; and so on.
+You might want to do “model identification” to estimate the model’s parameters from measurements of a real system; you might want to validate some behavior of the model for all possible scenarios rather than just one (for example, showing that the model is unconditionally stable); you might want to optimize the model to find out what parameter settings are in some sense “best”; you might want to rigorously prove that two models are equivalent, or show how they differ; and so on.
 As far as I can tell, Modelica implementations do not typically support these other possible operations, or give them much lower priority.
 Even operations on the